William K. Everson

-Keith William Everson (8 April 1929 – 14 April 1996) was an English-American archivist, author, critic, educator, collector, and film historian.
+William Keith Everson (8 April 1929 – 14 April 1996) was an English-American archivist, author, critic, educator, collector, and film historian.
 He also discovered several lost films.
 Everson's given first names were Keith William, but he reversed them so that "William K." would mimic the name of Hollywood director William K. Howard, whom he admired.

 Early life and career

 Everson was born in Yeovil, Somerset, the son of Catherine (née Ward) and Percival Wilfred Everson, an aircraft engineer.
 His earliest jobs were in the motion picture industry; as a teenager he was employed at Renown Pictures as publicity manager.
 He began to write film criticism and operated several film societies.